 Coach Meg King

-Bosque’s boys and girls lacrosse teams were recently featured in the May 2012 edition of the ABQ Sports Magazine, in an article about the growth of the sport in New Mexico.
+Bosque’s boys and girls lacrosse teams were featured in the May 2012 edition of the ABQ Sports Magazine, in an article about the growth of the sport in New Mexico.

 Bosque School was instrumental in starting high school lacrosse in New Mexico six years ago.